rodrigocabrito/Tintolmarket/README.md

 ## Limitations

 Here are some of the operation limitations:
 - add `wine` `image` : `wine` must be a String and `image` must be a String path to the file containing the image.
-It's imperative that the image      exists in the clientFiles directory, otherwise client is shutdown.
+It's imperative that the image      exists in the client_files directory, otherwise client is shutdown.
 - sell `wine` `value` `quantity` : `wine` must be a String, while `value` and `quantity` both must be positive Integers.
 It's only possible to sell existing wines.
 - view `wine` : `wine` must be a String and `wine` must exist.
 - buy `wine` `seller` `quantity` : `wine` must be a String and `wine` must exist. `seller` must be a String and `seller` must be an existing user.
 Also `seller` cant be the user itself. `quantity` must be a positive Integer.